 EU Business school is established in 1975 and has four campuses in Europe.
 It offers foundation, bachelors, masters, and MBAs.
 The business school has been attending for four consecutive years and their experience has been good so far.
 Although it is María Esther Heredia’s, Regional Recruitment Manager at EU Business School, first year, she is positive about the fair: “I think the fair is really well organized, really good.
 The organization is very helpful.
 It is a really big fair, which I think is nice.
 I feel like they help me with everything, the organization is really receptive with everything.
 To me that is important because I haven’t been at this fair before.”

 In her first year at EU Business School, Heredia has visited several recruitment fairs.
 Heredia: “So far this is the biggest one that I have attended.
 I think it is a big opportunity to recruit students.
 All visitors are leads to work with.”
 She adds: “I think, If I’m not wrong, last year, we enrolled four students from the fair, which is really good for us, since we’re quite a small university.
 One of the reasons why I would recommend The Go-Abroad Fair is you have the opportunity to meet potential students.
 Other reasons are to see what your competition is doing of course.
 Moreover, it is a very important fair in the Netherlands.
 I think it is worth it to participate in.”

-In this paper we did an effort in answering the question why you should become an exhibitor of The Go-Abroad Fair.
+In this case we did an effort in answering the question why you should become an exhibitor of The Go-Abroad Fair.
 To get a compelling answer, we interviewed four international educational institutes.
 We can conclude that for each of the interviewed exhibitors there where clear benefits of being an exhibitor of The Go-Abroad Fair:

 • All institutes state, independently from each other, that participating in The Go-Abroad Fair makes it easier to reach out to their target audience;